The $\bar{\partial}$-equation, duality, and holomorphic forms on a reduced complex space: Introduction

 \emph{If $X$ is a reduced paracompact complex space of pure dimension $n$ and we replace $\Bsheaf^{n-p,\bullet}(X,F^*)$ in Theorem~\ref{main5} by the corresponding space of sections with compact support, then the conclusion of Theorem~\ref{main5} holds provided that $H^{q}(X,\F\otimes\Om_X^p)$ and $H^{q+1}(X,\F\otimes\Om_X^p)$ are Hausdorff.}

-We remark that the Hausdorff assumption is automatically fulfilled if $X$ is compact or holomorphically convex; if $X$ is compact, then by the Cartan-Serre theorem the cohomology of coherent sheaves on $X$ is finite dimensional, and if $X$ is holomorphically convex, then by Prill's result, \cite{Prill}, the cohomology of coherent sheaves on $X$ are Hausdorff.
-Also, by the Andreotti-Grauert theorem, $H^{q}(X,\F\otimes\Om_X^p)$ and $H^{q+1}(X,\F\otimes\Om_X^p)$ are Hausdorff for $q\geq k$ if $X$ is $k$-convex.
+We remark that the Hausdorff assumption is automatically fulfilled if $X$ is compact or holomorphically convex; this follows from the Cartan-Serre theorem and Prill's result, \cite{Prill}, respectively.
+Moreover, by the Andreotti-Grauert theorem, $H^{q}(X,\F\otimes\Om_X^p)$ and $H^{q+1}(X,\F\otimes\Om_X^p)$ are Hausdorff for $q\geq k$ if $X$ is $k$-convex.

-The paper is organized as follows.
-In Section~\ref{prelim} we recall some background material that we will use.
-In Section~\ref{strong} we show that the sheaf $\Om_X^p$ is coherent and we introduce the notion of an $n-p$-structure form on $X$; this can be seen as a generalized Poincar\'{e}-Leray residue.
-In Section~\ref{BHPsheaf} we recall some properties of $\omega_X^p$ and show some other ones that we have not found in the literature.
-In Section~\ref{intopsection} we construct intrinsic integral operators for the $\debar$-equation on a pure $n$-dimensional analytic subset of a strictly pseudoconvex domain in $\C^N$; in Section~\ref{KoPsection} we also give the residue criterion for strong holomorphicity and its geometric consequence Proposition~\ref{extensionprop}.
-In Section~\ref{AoBsection} we define the sheaves $\A_X^{\bullet,\bullet}$ and $\Bsheaf_X^{\bullet,\bullet}$ and prove Theorem~\ref{main1}, which follows by combining Propositions~\ref{Aprop1} and \ref{Aprop2}, as well as Theorems~\ref{main2}, \ref{main3}, and \ref{main4}; in Section~\ref{Asubsection} we also prove Proposition~\ref{serreconditions}.
-In Section~\ref{Serresection} we show that $\Om_X^p$ and $\omega_X^{n-p}$ are Serre dual to each other in the sense of Theorem~\ref{main5}.

-{\bf Acknowledgment:} I would like to thank Professor Daniel Barlet for important comments on a preliminary version of this paper as well as for finding and letting us include the alternative proof of our Proposition~\ref{BHPprop} below.
+{\bf Acknowledgment:} I would like to thank Professor Daniel Barlet for important comments on an earlier version of this paper as well as for finding and letting us include the alternative proof of Proposition~\ref{BHPprop} below.